aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 3 - Securing APIs with OAuth2 Client Credentials/README.md

 # Use case

-You have a set of APIs that are consumed by trusted partners.
-You want to secure those APIs using a two legged OAuth.
+You have an API that is consumed by trusted applications.
+You want to secure that API using two legged OAuth (client credentials grant type).

 # How can Apigee Edge help?

 Apigee Edge quickly lets you secure your APIs using out of the box OAuth policies.
 OAuth defines token endpoints, authorization endpoints, and refresh endpoints.
 Apps call these endpoints to get access tokens, to refresh access tokens, and, in some cases, to get authorization codes.
 These endpoints refer to specific OAuth 2.0 policies that execute when the endpoint is called.

 Most typically, the client_credentials grant type is used when the app is also the resource owner.
 For example, an app may need to access a backend cloud-based storage service to store and retrieve data that it uses to perform its work, rather than data specifically owned by the end user.
 This grant type flow occurs strictly between a client app and the authorization server.
 An end user does not participate in this grant type flow.
 In this flow, Apigee Edge is the OAuth authorization server.
-Its role is to generate access tokens, validate access tokens, and pass authorized requests for protected resources on to the resource server
+Its role is to generate access tokens, validate access tokens, and pass authorized requests for protected resources on to the resource server.

 # Pre-requisites